BedirK/Tableau-Projects/README.md

 - Variation in Covid-19 cases around the world

-- Trendline Future Forecast for Covid-19
+- Trendline and Future Forecast for Covid-19